 Complaints about data handling will be dealt with in accordance with the school's complaints policy.
 The school complaints policy does not apply to expressions of dissatisfaction about information requests such as a Subject Access Request response, a response to a request for an Educational Record or a Freedom of Information response, which instead will be subject to a process of internal review.
-The internal review will be undertaken by the Deputy Headteacher.
+The internal review will be undertaken by a member of the senior leadership team.